Trauma Center: New Blood: Reception

 Between its North American release and February 2008, New Blood sold over 250,000 units in the region.
 During its debut week in Japan, the game reached third place in sales charts.
 Despite this, it did not appear in Japanese gaming magazine Famitsus top 500 best-selling titles for 2008, indicating sales of less than 19,000 units.
 By June 2009, the game had sold over 300,000 copies in North America.
 In an interview in early 2008, Atlus USA staff said that the game had met sales expectations.
 While it met with lower sales than Second Opinion, this was attributed to a crowded market, the game not being a console launch title, and its release close to Super Mario Galaxy.

 The game was met with positive reviews from critics, earning a score of 77 out of 100 based on 43 reviews on aggregate website Metacritic.
 Two different IGN reviews, from Mark Bozon of the main website and James Cottee for the Australian website, praised it as an improvement over Second Opinion and a good continuation of the Trauma Center series.
 Martin Kitts, writing for Nintendo Gamer, said it was an ideal sequel for series fans.
+Game Revolution writer J Constantini felt that it worsened as many of Second Opinions problems as it fixed, stating that people who played Second Opinion would feel comfortable with the controls.
+They found the gameplay less forgiving, stating that while it didn't "fulfill the promise" of Second Opinion, he had hope for the series.
 Jonathan Metts of Nintendo World Report praised it as a game accessible to both series veterans and newcomers, with his main complaints being the superficial leaderboard addition and North American cover art design.
 GameSpys Bryan Stratton generally liked the technical improvements and cooperative play, but found its high single-player difficulty and lack of innovations off-putting.
+Video Game Music Online writer Chris Greening appreciated the Wii allowing the composers to create a more high-quality soundtrack compared to the DS entries in the series.
+He felt that some of the music was a cliché of past music in the series, but still considered them competently made.